 She is current mentor and Reviewer for the WEAR sustain project funded by the European Commission Horizon 2020.
 In 2016/7 Dr Mauro-Flude was invited to be the esteemed Art track Chair of Association of Computer Machinery (ACM) SIGCHI for the 11th Creativity and Cognition Symposium at the National Gallery Singapore - the first in Asia, showcasing international art at the intersection of performance and computer-human interaction.
 She co-convened this celebrated event with senior researchers from Singapore, Australia, Netherlands and USA.
 Since 2011, Mauro-Flude has mentored several younger artist researchers beyond the university, both formally, via the Australia Council for the Arts JUMP programme, and informally through the collaborative networks connected to artist-run organisation Desponias Critical Media Coven in which she is founding director (since 2008).

 - Mauro-Flude, M. (2020).
-(In Press) Performing with the Aether: An Aesthetics of Tactical Feminist Practice In: The Routledge Companion to Mobile Media Art, Routledge, New York, USA
+Performing with the Aether: An Aesthetics of Tactical Feminist Practice In: The Routledge Companion to Mobile Media Art, Routledge, New York, United States

 - Mauro-Flude, M. (2019).
 Performing the Internet: Post Digital Folklore In: Digital Humanities and Scholarly Research Trends in the Asia-Pacific, IGI Global, United States